 - Mental fatigue requires a period of recuperation, rest, validation and support, and good nutrition for the person to return to baseline functioning.

-In terms of counselling, I like to bring our discussion back to the area of choices.
+In terms of counselling, it can be helpful to discuss the area of choices.

 Choices give us some control over seemingly overwhelming situations and events.
 Choices give us opportunity to recover.
-I like to ask:
+You could ask yourself:

 - “When did I last take a fork in the road – did I take the right fork?”

 - “What is the worst that could happen if I walk away from this job/situation?”

 - “How can I take back some control over my life?”

 The use of Cognitive Behavioural Therapy (CBT), especially in the areas of catastrophising and cognitive distortions such as “should / would / have to statements” and other compulsive and self-flagellating thoughts and feelings is helpful.